 These days, operating a navy can be similar to managing a business.
 You have to cut costs whenever you can.
-So it’s no surprise to hear the US Navy is using LEDs to save money.
-The recent installation of LEDs in a guided missile destroyer, USS Chafee, should reduce bills by $50,000.
+So it’s no surprise to hear the US Navy is using LED light bulbs to save money.
+The recent installation of LED light bulbs in a guided missile destroyer, USS Chafee, should reduce bills by $50,000.

 USS Chafee is a relatively new addition to the US Navy.
 The destroyer had her maiden deployment in 2005 with the USS Nimitz Carrier Strike Group.
 In this role, the Chafee has been involved in a number of expeditions.
-But the ship’s latest claim to fame is the replacement of much of its lighting with LEDs.
+But the ship’s latest claim to fame is the replacement of much of its lighting with LED light bulbs.

 Navy awards two further LED contracts

 The US Navy has awarded two further LED contracts.
-The first is to put LEDs in place of incandescent bulbs on the USS Preble, another modern destroyer.
+The first is to put LED light bulbs in place of incandescent bulbs on the USS Preble, another modern destroyer.
 The second contract is for the replacement of T12 fluorescent tubes on both the Chafee and the Preble.

 Once the work is over, the US Navy expects to save $100,000 per year for each destroyer.